 1. IELTS: At least 7.5 overall with at least 7.0 in each of the individual sections of reading, writing, listening and speaking.

 2. TOEFL: At least 110 overall with at least 25 in each of the individual sections of reading, writing, listening and speaking.

 Please note that candidates must meet the minimum requirements in all elements of the language test in the same sitting; it is not possible to combine results from multiple tests in order to meet the language requirement.

 Deadline for providing proof of language ability

-1. Proof of nationality of a List A country, or proof of undertaking a three-year full-time university degree in English at a university located in a country on the GAO's List A, must be provided at the time of application for the LLM programme.
-The deadline for applying for the 2019-20 programme is 5 December 2018 at 12:00pm (midday) UK time.
+1. Proof of nationality of a List A country, or proof of undertaking a three-year full-time university degree in English at a university located in a country on the PAO's List A, must be provided at the time of application for the LLM programme.
+The deadline for applying for the 2023-24 programme is 1 December 2022.

 2. Compliant IELTS or TOEFL language test certificates, where these are required before an application will be considered, must be provided at the time of application for the LLM programme.
-The deadline for applying for the 2019-20 programme is 5 December 2018 at 12:00pm (midday) UK time.
+The deadline for applying for the 2023-24 programme is 1 December 2022.

-You do not need to provide evidence of your financial position when you apply for the Cambridge LLM (unless you wish to be considered by the Cambridge Trusts for funding), but you should note that all offers of a place on the Cambridge LLM are subject to a finance condition.
-If you receive an offer of a place on the 2019-2020 LLM, you will need to submit a Financial Undertaking Form to GAO by 31 July 2019 to meet the finance condition.
-This Form provides evidence to the University that you can cover the cost of your fees and living expenses whilst studying at Cambridge.
-You should provide this evidence as soon as you can, but in any event no later than 31 July 2019.
+You do not need to provide evidence of your financial position when you apply for the Cambridge LLM (unless you wish to be considered by the University's Cambridge Trust for funding), but you should note that all offers of a place on the Cambridge LLM are subject to a finance condition.
+If you receive an offer of a place on the Cambridge LLM, you will need to submit a Financial Undertaking Form to PAO to meet the finance condition.
+This form provides evidence to the University that you can cover the cost of your fees and living expenses whilst studying at Cambridge.
 Please refer to the Finance section for more details.